jamilaferron/TBAG_Jamila/README.md

 7. Game Over: The game ends if you are defeated in battle.
 Stay vigilant and manage your inventory wisely!

 ## Commands Summary
 - `north`, `south`, `east`, `west`, `n`, `s`, `e`, `w`: Move in the specified direction.
 - `inventory` or `i`: Check your inventory.
 - `pick up <item_name>` or `p`: Collect an item.
 - `talk` or `t`: Converse with an inhabitant.
+- `gift` or `g`: Engage in gifting to a friend.
+Select your gift by entering its index number when prompted.
 - `fight` or `f`: Engage in battle with an enemy.
 Select your weapon by entering its index number when prompted.
 - `rob` or `r`: Attempt to steal from an inhabitant.

 ## Tips
 - Explore every room thoroughly to find hidden treasures and items.
 - Pay attention to the descriptions of items and enemies for clues on how to defeat them.
 - Manage your inventory carefully; some items may be crucial for overcoming obstacles.

 ## Conclusion
 Dive into the adventure and see where your choices lead you!
 Good luck, and may your journey be filled with excitement and discovery!